Halo 4: Forward Unto Dawn is tense… but you’ll like it

 Progression and Characterisation: I’ve got to say I was not terribly impressed with the pacing of the series.
 I understand the need to spend time on the main characters and to establish their backgrounds and relationships but three episodes is really a bit much.
 For the sake of argument I could say that since the purpose of the series was to bring in a new audience and show them around the Halo setting, it was important to establish a relationship with the characters so that when things inevitably went south, you were right there in the moment with the protagonists.

 But… three episodes is still way too much time to spend figuring out who’s who, who likes who and who doesn’t like who.
 And for those who’ve played the games, watched the game movies (of which there are many) on YouTube or read the novels, it really feels like you’re being strung along through a tedious journey and the director knows it and so keeps dangling the promise of the Master Chief in your face to keep you on the ride.
 The entire storyline could easily have fit into three to four episodes.

 Adapting a beloved franchise to live-action can be a thankless job.
 We geeks and nerds are notoriously picky about the things we love.
 There were several aspects of the series that threw me off but all in all it was well worth the time it took to watch Forward Unto Dawn.

-Recommendation: hook up your laptop to a big screen TV, turn off the lights and get a harrowing look at what it means to live in the Halo universe for the regular non-SPARTAN.
+Mood Rating: hook up your laptop to a big screen TV, turn off the lights and get a harrowing look at what it means to live in the Halo universe for the regular non-SPARTAN.
 It’s a lot more terrifying than it seems behind John-117’s HUD!